An introduction to axions and their detection: Dark matter experiments

 The techniques mentioned above are all based on the axion-photon coupling.
 If the axion has relevant fermionic couplings, the axion DM field would couple with nuclear spins like a fictitious magnetic field and produce the precession of nuclear spins.
 Moreover, by virtue of the same Peccei-Quinn term that solves the strong CP problem, the DM axion field should induce oscillating electric-dipole-moments (EDM) in the nuclei.
 Both effects can be searched for by nuclear magnetic resonance (NMR) methods.
-The CASPEr project~\cite{Budker:2013hfa,JacksonKimball:2017elr} is exploring several NMR-based implementations to search for axion DM along this directions.
+The CASPEr project~\cite{Budker:2013hfa,JacksonKimball:2017elr} is exploring several NMR-based implementations to search for axion DM along these directions.
 The prospects of the technique may reach relevant QCD models for very low axion masses ($\lesssim 10^{-8}$eV).
-A conceptually similar is done by the QUAX experiment, but invoking the electron coupling using magnetic materials~\cite{Barbieri:2016vwg}.
+A conceptually similar concept is done by the QUAX experiment, but invoking the electron coupling using magnetic materials~\cite{Barbieri:2016vwg}.
 In this case, the sample is inserted in a resonant cavity and the spin-precession resonance hybridises with the electromagnetic mode of the cavity.
-The experiment focuses in a particular axion mass $m_a\sim200~\mu$eV, but sensitivity to QCD models will require lowering the detection noise below the quantum limit.
+The experiment focuses on a particular axion mass $m_a\sim200~\mu$eV, but sensitivity to QCD models will require lowering the detection noise below the quantum limit.
+The recent experiment NASDUCK~\cite{Bloch:2021vnn} has reported competitive limits on $g_{ap}$ and $g_{an}$ from ALP DM interacting with atomic spins, using a quantum detector based on spin-polarized xenon gas.
 Another technique recently proposed is to search for the axion/ALP induced EDM in the future proton storage ring develop to measure the static proton EDM~\cite{Chang:2017ruk}.